Langevin molecular dynamics derived from Ehrenfest dynamics: Zwanzig's Model and Derivation of Langevin Dynamics

 The purpose of this work is to apply Zwanzig's derivation to the Ehrenfest model of nuclei and electrons, acting as heavy and light particles, respectively.
 As we have seen the two models are similar and the difference is that the operator $\tilde H$ is a function of $X$ in the Ehrenfest model.
-To still be in a setting close to the Zwanzig model, we assume therefore that the temperature is low, so that the ground state dominates over small fluctuations, see \eqref{gap_villkor}.
+To still be in a setting close to the Zwanzig model, we assume therefore that the temperature is low, so that the ground state dominates over small fluctuations, namely $\sum_{j=1}^J T/(\lambda_j(X^0)-\lambda_0(X^0))\rightarrow 0$ as $M\rightarrow \infty$ as described in \eqref{T_vilkor}.
 Three new issues in the Ehrenfest model are the lack of an explicit solution for the electron wave function, the non linear coupling of the wave function to the nuclei and the additional constraint to have a normalized wave function $\langle \psi^0,\psi^0\rangle=1$, changing the initial distribution.
 The extension to a non constant operator $\tilde H$ requires different mathematical tools as compared to the case with an explicit solution.
 Here we will use estimates of the residual in the Kolmogorov backward equation for the Langevin equation evaluated along the Ehrenfest dynamics.
-A main result is to determine the diffusion/friction matrix without assuming explicit properties of the spectrum of $\tilde H$, but instead use the separation of time scales in the nuclei and electron dynamics and a continuous (possibly random) spectrum assumption of the limit $\tilde H_\infty$ of $\tilde H$ as $M,J\rightarrow\infty$.
+A main result is to determine the diffusion/friction matrix without assuming explicit properties of the spectrum of $\tilde H$, but instead use the separation of time scales in the nuclei and electron dynamics and a continuous spectrum assumption of the limit $\tilde H_\infty$ of $\tilde H$ as $M,J\rightarrow\infty$.

-To explain how this works, the idea is first sketched in the simpler setting of a constant $\tilde H$ and no random matrix, i.e. the Zwanzig model using the identification \eqref{ident}.
+To explain how this works, the idea is first sketched in the simpler setting of a constant $\tilde H$, i.e. the Zwanzig model using the identification \eqref{ident}.
 The friction term, from the generalized Langevin equation \eqref{z:generalized}, is assumed to satisfy the equalities